Science Investigator Series

 Need help finding the best program for your class?
 Email us at firstname.lastname@example.org for suggestions.

 Students will investigate butterflies and their life cycle through a variety of activities including a story, game and science investigation.
-The lesson will end with a visit to our outdoor gardens to see a butterfly habitat and look for native butterflies.
+The lesson will end with a visit to the White River Gardens tolook for butterflies.
 Designed for students pre-K through fifth grade and only available April-May. [close]

 Students will explore the adaptations of polar animals through a variety of activities including a story, game and science investigation.
 The lesson will finish with a guided trip to see some of our polar animals.
 Designed for students pre-K through fifth grade. [close]